It’s no secret that status pages are an effective way to keep your customers informed.

 What’s Great About Their Status Page?
 Their Atlassian status page displays both historical uptime and extensive incident history.
 3 systems are being monitored:

-Reddit.com covers all attributes of the website, such as vote, spam, and comment processing.
+Reddit’s status page covers all attributes of the website, such as votes, spam, and comment processing.
 These components can be seen when the user clicks on the drop-down icon.
 The status of each component is paired with a 90-day uptime history in the form of bars.
 There is no explanation of the status color code, though.
 We can assume red means an outage and orange means an incident, but this isn’t clarified.

-There is a 2-week incident history and a link to a more extensive list that shows 3 months at a time, and the user can edit the dates shown.
+There is a 2-week incident history and a link to a more extensive list that shows 3 months at a time.
 Incident reports are detailed and informative, with appropriate time stamps.

 Overall, their page is easy to navigate and shows a good amount of information.
 They have a subscribe to updates button and their logo to match their identity.
 However, like some other status page examples we have looked at, it would be beneficial if their logo was smaller.
 This is not a big issue, however.